 If the behavior at the top was wild, clearly we still hadn’t learned the lesson on the way down.
 With the S&P 500 down over 50 percent from its highs, we couldn’t sell fast enough.
 October marked the fifth month in a row that investors pulled more money out of stock mutual funds than they invested.
 That had never happened.
 I repeat, never.
 October turned out to the market low.
 So at the market low, instead of buying equities at the best “sale” prices in five years, investors moved their money into bond funds, making the classic mistake of having bought high and sold low.
 Bond funds experienced a record inflow of $140 billion in 2002, at a time when bonds where at 46 year highs.

 Once we recognize the problem we can fix it.
+The problem being buying high and selling low.
 The first step is to have a thought-out investment process that we can stick to when things get tough.
 Investing involves risk so no matter our investment process so there will be times that we are tested.
 There will be times we are tempted to go to cash, “just until things clear up” like some did in 2002.
 But the only real hope of sticking with an investment strategy is to understand it at least enough to have the confidence to stay disciplined when times get tough.

 This is a great first step and I know it is nothing new.
 It is well documented that 80 percent or more of the actively managed mutual funds out there underperform their index.